Church Front (2)

 St James Church, Oddingley is part of the Church of England, an Anglican Catholic Church, and as such we observe the Anglican times and seasons.
 Over the course of the year, the church's appearance changes as we move through the different church seasons, and on some occasions our services will be themed by a Christian feast day, celebration or commemoration falling at or near that day.

 The Anglican year begins with Advent Sunday, the fourth Sunday before Christmas, which falls in late November or early December.
 The readings from the Bible that we share in Church run on a three-year cycle, labelled Years A,B and C, so that the same readings should come around once every three years.
-From 30th November 2014 until 28th November 2015, the Church is in Year B.
+From Advent Sunday (1st December) 2024 until November 2025, the Church is in Year C.

 The timings of seasons and feasts in the Anglican Church do not depend upon whether we are in year A, B or C but may nevertheless vary from year to year.
 There are three main categories: